-Ambassador Raffaello DeGruttola (‘Raff’) is an English-Italian actor and director from London.
+Ambassador Raffaello Degruttola (‘Raff’) is an English-Italian actor and director from London.
 After playing Private Goldman in Steven Spielberg‘s Saving Private Ryan, Raff worked as a character actor in American films shot in Europe.
 His notable acting credits include supporting roles in Rush, In Love and War, Wit, Quantum of Solace and Unlocked, while notable directors he’s worked with include Richard Attenborough and Mike Nichols.
-In 2019 he’ll appear opposite Anne Hathaway & Rebel Wilson in Dirty Rotten Scoundrels remake The Hustle.
+In 2019 he appeared with Rebel Wilson in The Hustle.

 Raff’s parents moved from Ariano Irpino, Italy, to London in 1970.
 When Raff was eight, the family moved to Queens, New York for several years, before returning to London.
 After attending some local acting classes, Raff was encouraged to audition for a place at the Sylvia Young Theatre School.
 This he successfully did and attended from the ages of 13-16, before continuing his acting training at the Lee Strasberg Institute.
 In 2003 Raff married Simone Lahbib, also a Mental Ideas Ambassador.
 Their daughter, Skye, was born in 2005.
 Both are actresses.